Territorial evolution of the United States

-The country began expanding beyond North America in 1856 with the passage of the Guano Islands Act, causing many small and uninhabited, but economically important, islands in the Pacific Ocean and Caribbean Sea to be claimed.
-Most of these claims were eventually abandoned, largely due to competing claims from other countries.
+The United States began expanding beyond North America in 1856 with the passage of the Guano Islands Act, causing many small and uninhabited, but economically important, islands in the Caribbean Sea and the Pacific Ocean to be claimed.
+Most of these claims were eventually abandoned, largely because of competing claims from other countries.
 The Pacific expansion culminated in the annexation of Hawaii in 1898, after the overthrow of its government five years previously.
 Alaska, the last major acquisition in North America, was purchased from Russia in 1867.

-Support for the independence of Cuba from the Spanish Empire, and the sinking of the USS Maine, led to the Spanish–American War in 1898, in which the United States gained Guam, Puerto Rico, and the Philippines, and occupied Cuba for several years.
+Support for the independence of Cuba from the Spanish Empire, and the sinking of the USS Maine, led to the Spanish–American War in 1898, in which the United States gained Puerto Rico, Guam, and the Philippines, and occupied Cuba for several years.
 American Samoa was acquired by the United States in 1900 after the end of the Second Samoan Civil War.
 The United States purchased the U.S. Virgin Islands from Denmark in 1917.
-Guam and Puerto Rico remain territories; the Philippines became independent in 1946, after being a major theater of World War II.
-Following the war, many islands were entrusted to the U.S. by the United Nations, and while the Northern Mariana Islands remain a U.S. territory, the Marshall Islands, Federated States of Micronesia, and Palau emerged from the trust territory as independent nations.
+Puerto Rico and Guam remain territories, and the Philippines became independent in 1946, after being a major theater of World War II.

+Following the war, many islands were entrusted to the U.S. by the United Nations, and while the Northern Mariana Islands became a U.S. territory, the Marshall Islands, Federated States of Micronesia, and Palau emerged from the trust territory as independent nations.
 The last major international change was the acquisition in 1904, and return to Panama in 1979, of the Panama Canal Zone, an unincorporated US territory which controlled the Panama Canal.
 The final cession of formal control over the region was made to Panama in 1999.